Call 1971: (England & Wales) 1975 (Ireland) 1993 (Northern Ireland);

 Michael Ashe also undertakes advocacy and advice in other common law jurisdictions and appears as an expert witness on English and Irish law in foreign courts and tribunals.
-He is a Canon Lawyer in the Catholic Church and an Arbitrator for the Qingdao Arbitration Commission, China.
+He is a Canon Lawyer in the Catholic Church.

 - Money (Halsbury’s Laws 4th edition)

 - Insider Trading (2nd edition Tolley 1993)

 - Guide to Financial Services Regulation (3rd edition CCH London 1997)

 - Anti-Money laundering Risks Compliance and Governance (Thomson Reuters 2013)

 Recorder of the Crown Court in England & Wales 2000 to 2019.

 Master of the Bench of the Middle Temple 1998 to date.